-Sunridge Spectrum Shopping Centre is a class "A" retail complex located at the corner of Sunridge Boulevard N.E. and 32nd Street N.E. in Calgary, Alberta.
-The shopping centre is in close proximity to the Sunridge Mall, a large regional enclosed mall, and other high profile retailers such as Chapters, Bank of Montreal, and Montana's.
-Sunridge Spectrum Shopping Centre is comprised of 129,003 square feet of leasable area and is anchored by a Cineplex Odeon Theatre.
-The shopping centre is currently 98.4% occupied.
+Sunridge Spectrum Shopping Centre is a Class A Power Centre development constructed between 2000 and 2001.
+The retail complex consists of eight single-storey buildings and has 1,240 surface parking stalls for a ratio of 9.61 stalls per 1,000 square feet of leasable area.
+The property is located at the corner of Sunridge Boulevard and 32nd Street, in close proximity to the Sunridge Mall, a large regional enclosed mall, and other high profile retailers such as Costco, Best Buy, and RONA.
+Sunridge Spectrum is comprised of 129,003 square feet of leasable area and is currently 100% occupied.
+The property is anchored by a Cineplex Odeon Theatre and has several other national tenants including Chapters, Bank of Montreal, Montana's, and East Side Mario's.